Share Your Diablo 1 Story in Our 'Tristram's Tune' Contest!

 Rollback Post to RevisionRollBack

-Pre AH-shutdown Transcendence/Spirit (Re)gen build, uses only found and crafted gear and gems, can handle MP7.
+Pre AH-shutdown Transcendence/Spirit Regen build, used only found and crafted gear and gems, could handle MP7.